jyotirmoybaishya96/Ommix-Website/README.md

 ## 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)